magicaner/n98-magerun-modules/README.md

 # Magic n98-magerun modules

-### Debug panel, allows to isnpect blocks other mangeto debug information in separate floating panel
+### Debug panel, allows to inspect blocks and other mangeto debug information in separate floating panel

 ```
 n98-magerun dev:debug:toolbar:enable  will intall debug panel and refresh the cache